 The module is 100% assessed only and you should take the module in the final year of your degree.
 See the relevant subpage (above) for details regarding submitting your final Dissertation.

-Please note that you should receive the minimum supervision of 8 half hour meetings spread through terms 1 and 2 - either 4/4 or 3/5.
-These meetings should be scheduled with your superviser, be uninterrupted and not take place during their office hours.
+Please note that you should receive the maximum supervision of 6 half hour meetings spread through terms 1 and 2.
+These meetings should be scheduled with your supervisor, be uninterrupted and not take place during their office hours.

 As a minimum for the reading of drafts, students may submit one draft section, chapter or literature survey of any length during the latter weeks of Term 1, to be read and receive feedback on a date to be agreed with the supervisor.
 Students are to arrange with supervisors the latest possible date when they will look at a full draft of the dissertation.
 This will normally be no later than Week One of Term Three.